 If they are online, show them how to verify secure websites (the address bar contains a "https" header and a lock icon), remind them to not send secure information over public or unsecured wireless (and secure your own), and to use difficult passwords and protect them.
 Of course, it is up to you to set a good example and do the same thing.

 - Dispose of Information Properly – Just as you should with your own information, shred any trash that contains information that could be useful to an identity thief.
 Remember to wipe completely any electronic files that could have similar information, such as an old computer or obsolete cell phone, before recycling or disposing of it.
+"Everyone should have a shredder," emphasizes Carroll.
+"As simple as that sounds, every single credit card application, every single bank statement, every single thing that comes in that has even your address on it should be shredded.
+And the reason for that is there are people who are going out, and they're figuring out ways to grab your information, whether it be your address, your Social Security number, your checking account information, whatever it may be, and they're using that to create accounts in your name somewhere."

 If you have evidence of identity theft — or are reasonably suspicious that it has taken place — you should immediately contact the credit reporting agencies (TransUnion, Experian, and Equifax) to find out if an account has been taken out in your child's name.
 If it has, begin the process to repair the damage.